tomaszprasolek/AZ204-DocumentVault/README.md

     - Enter app name
     - Select `Accounts in this organizational directory only (Default Directory only - Single tenant)`
     - Redirect URI >> Web >> Link: `https://webapp-documentvault-ne.azurewebsites.net/signin-oidc`
+      - If you want to the app locally you must also add `https://localhost:7289/signin-oidc` URL.
     - Set `ID tokens (used for implicit and hybrid flows)`
       - `App registrations >> AZ204-DocumentVault >> Authentication >> Section: Implicit grant and hybrid flows`
   - Add `Directory (tenant) ID` and `Application (client) ID` to Github project secrets.
 You can find it on `Overview` page of `AZ204-DocumentVault` registration page